The fixed Halo: Master Chief Collection hits Game Pass in September

-Microsoft has spent most of the last year trying to fix its much maligned Master Chief Collection that brings together multiple Halo games into a singular package.
+Microsoft has spent most of the last year trying to fix its much maligned Master Chief Collection, which brings together multiple Halo games into one package.
 This bundle first debuted in November 2014, but fans quickly found some serious issues that spoiled the entire package.
-Most notably, matchmaking was painfully slow and you couldn’t even play in LAN mode offline.
+Most notably, matchmaking was painfully slow, and you couldn’t even play in LAN mode offline.

 The collection comes with Halo CE: Anniversary, Halo 2: Anniversary, Halo 3, and Halo 4.
 And each of those games come with all of their maps and the Xbox One X improvements.